-- liens;enter into sale-leaseback transactions; - and - merge or consolidate with any other person.
+- enter into sale-leaseback transactions; and - merge or consolidate with any other person.

-The Company is not required to make any mandatory redemption with respect to the 2024 Euro Senior Notes; however, upon the event of a change in control, the Company may be required to offer to purchase the 2024 Euro Senior Notes.
+The Company is not required to make any mandatory redemption with respect to the senior notes; however, upon the event of a change in control, the Company may be required to offer to purchase the senior notes.